 Duration: approximately three (3) hours.

-€ 180,00.
+€ 210,00.
 The price is per tour, not per person.
-I may ask for a deposit via PayPal.
+I may ask for a deposit.
 This rate DOESN'T include the cost of churches, exhibitions, museum tickets, or the cost of possible audio-tours or transportation.
-Payment can be made in advance by bank transfer or PayPal, or during the guided tour.
+Payment can be made in advance by bank transfer or PayPal, or during the guided tour, in cash or with a credit card.